Models¶

 Importing Python Packages¶

-bauplan models are fully containerized, with each model running in the cloud as its own isolated environment - similar to FaaS frameworks like AWS Lambda.
-To isolate environments, bauplan uses a customized version of Docker containers.
+Bauplan models are fully containerized, with each model running in the cloud as its own isolated environment (similar to Function-as-a-Service frameworks, like AWS Lambda).
+To isolate environments, Bauplan uses a optimized version of Docker containers.

 @bauplan.model()